cryptpad/documentation/www/it/_sources/user_guide/collaboration.rst.txt

 By sharing your profile:

 1. Copy the link: User menu (avatar at the top-right) > |user-circle| **Profile** > |share-alt| **Share**.
-2. Paste and send through the means of your choice (preferably a secure mode of cummunication).
+2. Paste and send through the means of your choice (preferably a secure mode of communication).
 3. Your contact must then click **Send a contact request**.
 4. You get a notification with the request, ``Click`` **Accept**.